UCLM-ARCO/scone-ice/README.md

     scone -t -e 1.1:tcp -h 10.130.89.144 -p 5001 -t 60000
     ...

+# Stopping the servie

+The termination of the service is done using the combination Ctrl+C. However, if the server does not properly finish its execusion you will not be able to start it up again.
+In order to overcome this problem, simply go to the `/tmp` directory and delete the scone-server.pid.
+This will solve the problem.

 # Local knowledge

 Different knowledge bases can be load automatically during the scone-wrapper startup.
 This is very convenient if you don't want to mess around with core-kb files or if you are simply doing some tests.